-IAM Advisory has a registered branch in Jersey and a subsidiary, IAM Partner LLP, in the United Kingdom.
+IAM Advisory has a subsidiary, IAM Partner LLP, in the United Kingdom.

 IAM Advisory’s primary activity is to provide an independent and comprehensive service offering advice and support for clients in all material aspects in the management of investment portfolios.
 IAM Advisory has a policy of respecting and protecting your privacy and ensuring the confidentiality of the personal information we collect.

 This Privacy Notice sets out the basis upon which information is collected about data subjects by us through the use of the IAM Advisory website and the use of the personal information provided to us.